reaganman/RecPhEg/README.md

 ## 🧩 Workflow

-The RecPhEg workflow is as follows:
+The CombPhage workflow is as follows:

 1. **Call Coding Sequences (CDSs)**
    Identify putative coding regions across all input genomes using pharokka and assign each to PHROG categrory with mmseqs2 where possible.